 It’s almost 800 years old and the architecture here is without a doubt, quite the sight to behold.
 When you visit, be sure not to miss the real reason to come here, the gold and silver vaults in the Treasury. 🙂 (Okay, maybe not the main reason to visit but its still a pretty good one).

 Porto’s national museum is not to be missed by those who are even vaguely interested in the history of Portuguese art.
 The comprehensive collection here dates from the 16th to the 20th century and features paintings, porcelain and even furniture.
 To mention but a few.

 If you find that it’s raining in Porto when you visit, this is easily the perfect place to while away the time as you wait for the rain to clear.
 See, there are even things to see in Porto when those downpours occur.

 8.)
 Carmo Church

 Carmo Church is one of the most iconic in Porto thanks to the white and blue tiles that make up its façade.
-The inside however is equally beautiful so do pop in when you’re here.
+The inside, however, is equally beautiful so do pop in when you’re in the city.

 9.)
 Cafe Majestic